MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 api.powerbi.com/v1/admin/workspaces/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -Method Delete
 `

-3) Refresh the page, and the reinitialization of the workspace will begin, similar to the process of the first installation.
+3) Refresh the page, and the reinitialization of the workspace begins, similar to the process of the first installation.

 :::image type="content" source="./media/admin-monitoring/workspace-installing.png" alt-text="Image shows the admin monitoring workspace being installed.":::